 Genworth Mortgage, led by the parent, rolled out a colorful and detailed 29-page investor presentation Aug.
 17 touting the subsidiary company’s strengths, such as leadership, capitalization, risk management and operating performance over the years.

-The presentation, led by Dan Sheehan, Genworth CFO and CIO, Genworth Mortgage CEO Rohit Gupta and CFO Dean Mitchell, served as a primer in the structure of the company, a lesson on private mortgage insurance from how it operates and how Genworth Mortgage it is separate from the long-term care insurer, the largest in the U.S.
+The presentation, led by Dan Sheehan, Genworth CFO and CIO, Genworth Mortgage CEO Rohit Gupta and CFO Dean Mitchell, served as a primer in the structure of the company, a lesson on private mortgage insurance and a statement on how Genworth’s mortgage insurance company it is definitely different than Genworth, the U.S.’s largest long-term care insurer.

 The LTC and life and annuity insurance businesses are shown in grayish blocks while other segments are in bright colors.
 It also focused on future plans, mortgage unit’s financial results, how it is dealing with mortgage delinquencies under U.S. government forbearance programs put in place due to the Covid-19 pandemic.